catenarytransit/zotgtfs/README.md

 UC Irvine Anteater Express Agency Number: 1039

+N Line Mon-thursday unfinished
+Friday data entire data unfinished

+### Schedule Parameters

+All fields mark departure times only

+`!`: Cancel the stop entirely
+`#`: Disable boardings
+`*`: Cancel all service prior to this stop
+`$`: Cancel all boardings after this stop

+Leave field empty: Algorithm estimates

 # Motivation

-I have no life and I want this data to show up on the rest of the Catenary aka Kyler's Transit Map ecosystem, along with routing.
+I have no life and I want this data to show up on the rest of the Catenary